NC House overrides budget veto in surprise vote with barely half of its members voting

 According to our newsgathering partners at the News & Observer, Democrats objected to the vote being called.
 They said they were told there would be no votes during the 8:30 a.m. session.

 Gov. Cooper and some House Representatives were at the North Carolina National Guard September 11 Commemoration when the vote was held.
-Cooper is scheduled to hold a press conference at noon addressing the emergency session.
+Cooper canceled a visit to Scotland County where he was going to tour recovery efforts still underway after Hurricane Florence; he is now scheduled to hold a press conference at noon addressing the surprise vote called by Republicans.

-Despite objects to the vote, Republican House Speaker Tim Moore pushed the vote through.

-Stay with ABC11 as we gather more details surrounding what led up to the vote and why so few lawmakers were there to participate.

 RELATED: North Carolina budget stalemate explained